-Audicus Care: New batteries, domes, and ear wax whenever needed
+Audicus Care: New batteries, domes, and other supplies when needed

 Audicus Refresh: A new pair of hearing aids for free every 18 months

-This all totals up to a $6,000 value, yet it requires no contracts or commitment.
-Customers can cancel anytime.
-While I disliked fees as much as the next person, the $100 set-up fee charged at the initiation of each membership doesn’t actually sound too bad to me, at least not after considering what you get for it each month.
+This all totals up to a $6,000 value, yet it requires no contracts or commitment and customers can cancel anytime.
+While I disliked fees as much as the next person, the $100 set-up fee charged at the initiation of each membership doesn’t actually sound too bad to me, at least not after considering what you get each month.
 After all, the cost for a monthly pair is less than I used to pay for my cable bill.

-FYI: A $20 per ear per month upgrade adds rechargeable batteries on Clara or Wave models.
+FYI: A $20 per ear per month upgrade adds rechargeable batteries on the Clara or the Wave models.

 Using My Audicus Hearing Aids

-I tested all three Audicus models and kept a journal with each.
+I tested all five Audicus models and kept a journal with each.
 Here are my observations.